 Continue with the next section to make sure your equipment checks out.

-Gathering the hardware
+Gathering the Hardware

-The best way to set up your dual monitor setup is highly dependable on how your monitors connect and the ports on your laptop/desktop.
+The best way to set up your dual monitor setup is highly dependent on how your monitors connect and on the ports on your laptop/desktop.
 It’s very important that you take your computer ports into account before you buy a second monitor.
 This will save you from having to spend extra money on an additional adapter.